dterei/gotsc/README.md

 It's not clear if this is valuable any more when we have `rdtscp` to avoid include the highly variable `cpuid` in our measurement region.

+This is a very confusing situation.
+We keep it simple and stick with the recommendation from Intel.
+This works well, but is a little more expensive due to the `cpuid` calls compared to alternatives.
+However, it also appears to be the 'safest', ensuring accurate measurements.
+For very frequent calls to the TSC when benchmarking is not your goal, the standard Go `time.Now()` call is very fast, essentially being `lfence; rdtsc`.

 ## Converting Cycles to Time

 Apparently the ratio of TSC clock to bus clock can be read from